adriangryseska/adriangryseska.github.io/README.md

 ## Information
-Just wait for other projects.
-The projects I complete can be the result of training in making websites and so on.
+please wait for future projects.
+For future project plans in the form of a simple website, tools, and others.

 ### Note
-I am a beginner who just joined some time ago in order to create a website.
+I am a beginner trying to learn how to become a web developer

 ### Skills
-I understand a little how to make a website using html, css.
-For the continuation in the form of javascript, I personally am still very basic in its use.
+Already understand the basic workings of HTML, CSS and still trying to learn Javascript.

 ## Completed project
-#### KDA Calculator<br>
+#### KDA Calculator
 A tool that helps calculate your progress to increase KDA <br>
 Link : <a link href="https://adriangryseska.github.io/kda-calculator">adriangryseska.github.io/kda-calculator</a>